 - Where are you losing money, and which booking behaviors are driving non-compliance?

 The eternal conflict between these two goals has gotten a lot of ink lately in the corporate travel press and rightfully so.
-The classic goal of managed travel has been to cut costs for the company, as travel is one of the primary ways a company can deliver substantial savings to their bottom line.
-However, a new paradigm has emerged in the last decade which says your new focus should be making sure the key drivers of business growth (road warriors) are performing at top efficiency and most importantly, avoiding burnout on the road.
+The classic goal of managed travel has been to cut travel costs for the company, as travel is one of the primary ways a company can deliver substantial savings to its bottom line.
+However, a new paradigm has emerged in the last decade which says your new focus should be making sure the key drivers of business growth (road warriors) are performing at top efficiency and most importantly, avoiding traveler’s fatigue.

 We believe these goals are not mutually exclusive.
 You can change traveler behavior to bring about savings while at the same time building traveler-centric perks into your program.
 The key is knowing when to do each.
 And while it’s tempting to just draw a line at traveler status, giving VIPs and key travelers a looser, friendlier travel policy, this approach can engender resentment among rank-and-file travelers and leave a lot of money on the table when VIPs do things that they shouldn’t really do.

 A case in point: Advance Booking Requirements.
-Since VIPs may have more meetings, they also may have last minute changes happen more frequently.
-That doesn’t mean a more relaxed policy for this group is the best way to encourage early booking.
-There should still be an incentive to book early as a standard practice.
+Since VIPs may have more meetings, they also may have last-minute changes happen more frequently.
+That doesn’t mean a more relaxed policy for this group is the best way to encourage in-policy bookings.
+There should still be an incentive to book early and in line with the business travel policy.
 A more effective way to foster good practices by VIPs is a gamification program like Rocketrip, where the traveler, regardless of status, takes part in sharing cost savings.
-This keeps booking behavior where it should be most of the time, and on those occasions when the unavoidable last-minute schedule change means a higher priced ticket, everyone shares in the loss.
+This makes the booking process more consistent, keeping travel booking where it should be most of the time, and on those occasions when the unavoidable last-minute schedule change means a higher-priced ticket, everyone shares in the loss.

 What you also wind up doing is finding a set of instances where travel policy exemptions are allowed, not just for VIPs, but for everyone.
 If someone is on a long-haul flight, allow an upgrade to the next highest class.
 If someone has a late Friday meeting, allow a bleisure day on Saturday, where the traveler gets in a little sightseeing or R&R at the hotel before heading back.
 Pressure-relief valves like this can make a big difference in traveler satisfaction.

 When the expense reporting tool is directly tied to the online booking tool, the compliance rate is always better.
-The ease of pulling together expense reports, usually a tedious process for employees is much simpler with this integration.
+The ease of pulling together expense reports, usually a tedious process for employees and your finance team is much simpler with this integration.
 When e-receipts are being collected automatically (even from taxis!) and restaurant receipts can be quickly added via your phone, pulling together expense reports is much easier.
-This is a big inducement to use the online booking tool.
-As a result, employees are more likely to stay compliant with the program.
+This is a big inducement to use a standard booking channel.
+As a result, employees are more likely to stay compliant with the travel budget & the expense policy.

 And finally, we want to mention the truth that many travel managers don’t want to hear…

-- You Can Have 100% Compliance If You Insist on It
+You Can Have 100% Travel Policy Compliance If You Insist on It

-You can begin by requiring a manager’s approval to book outside the program, then adjust later as exemption requests become less common.
-Make sure your senior management team is onboard for the change.
+You can start by creating approval workflows for employees to book outside the program, then adjust later as exemption requests become less common.
+Make sure your senior management team is on board for the change.
 They can lead by example and are crucial to a successful launch.
 After this adjustment period, no one will question the policy, especially new hires.

 With the tight labor market, it has become common practice for prospective employees to want to look at a company’s travel policy before deciding to join the team.
 Make sure they like what they see, and you will have done the best job possible!